-The Colorado Justice Review Project (JRP) is a federally funded grant awarded to the Attorney General’s Office and the Denver District Attorney’s Office to review convictions of certain violent crimes committed in Colorado in an attempt to identify cases in which post-conviction DNA testing could possibly exonerate an innocent inmate.
-The Attorney General’s JRP examines all qualifying cases originating in the 63 counties of Colorado outside of Denver; the JRP for the Denver District Attorney’s Office reviews all cases originating in Denver County.
+The Colorado Justice Review Project (JRP) is a post-conviction DNA testing program at the Attorney General’s Office to review convictions of certain violent crimes committed in Colorado in an attempt to identify cases in which post-conviction DNA testing could possibly exonerate an innocent inmate.

 Such collaboration led to the JRP-led exoneration of Robert Dewey in April of 2012.
 Mr. Dewey had been incarcerated for the 1994 rape and murder of a young woman in Palisade, Colorado.
-The JRP investigated the case and funded the DNA that testing led to Mr. Dewey’s exoneration by the Mesa County District Attorney’s Office.
+The JRP investigated the case and funded the DNA that testing led to Mr. Dewey’s exoneration in collaboration with the Mesa County District Attorney’s Office.

 Any questions regarding the Attorney General’s Justice Review Project may be directed to:

 First Assistant Attorney General